BXING2/computer-vision/segmentation/README.md

 Dataset link: https://www.cis.upenn.edu/~jshi/ped_html/

 ## Model
-The model is the YOLOv8 (You Only Look Once) with a detection head from Ultralytics.
-The weights in detection head are finetuned for 100 epoches, with all other model parameters in the backbone frozen.
+The model is the YOLOv8 (You Only Look Once) with a segmentation head from Ultralytics.
+The weights in segmentatio head are finetuned for 100 epoches, with all other model parameters in the backbone frozen.

 ## Evaluation
 <img src="figures/map.png" width="400" />